waterlinked/waterlinked.github.io/docs/dvl/bluerov-integration.md

 ![stripped-wires-a50](../img/stripped-wires-a50.jpeg)

 !!!
 Warning
-	The two wires of a twisted wire pair are fully colored and fully white (the table below shows the white wires having a stripe of the complemeting color, this is **not** the reality and only for reference).
+	The two wires of a twisted wire pair are fully colored and fully white (the table below shows the white wires having a stripe of the complementing color, this is **not** the reality and only for reference).
 Keep track of which white wire is paired with which colored wire!

-Resolder the leads of the DVL-A50 cable to the IO Interface board following the table below:
+Re-solder the leads of the DVL-A50 cable to the IO Interface board following the table below:

 | DVL-A50 cable                                                  | IO Interface pad | Function       | Diameter (mm) | AWG\# |
 | -------------------------------------------------------------- | :--------------- | :------------- | :------------ | :---- |